App version: 0.1.0

 • Losing the perks and protections of federal student loan plans, like federal student loan forgiveness

-• Stricter eligibility requirements in some cases (borrowers will likely need a good credit score and a low debt-to-income ratio)
+• Stricter eligibility requirements (borrowers will likely need a good credit score and a low debt-to-income ratio)

 Student Loan Refinancing Options With Lantern